-The beach is known as ‘Lovers Beach’ and ‘Hidden Beach.’
+The beach is known as ‘Lovers Beach’ and ‘Hidden Beach’ and it is one of the prettiest beaches in Mexico.
 It has gorgeous rock formations featuring the famous Land’s End rocks.

 The beach can be accessed by boat so it’s less crowded than other beaches.
 It does take some effort to get to but the views make up for it.

 This area of Mexico is very unique because the Pacific Ocean is on one side of the peninsula and the Sea of Cortez is on the other.

 You’ll even find the desert, sand dunes, and cacti.

 The crashing waves into the rock formations at this beach are a beautiful sight for sore eyes.